Composting as a co-op Member

 Q: How do I join the Co-Op (and start composting)?

 To join the co-op you must attend a one-hour new member orientation.
-You may attend any orientation with a convenient time for you – regardless of where you ultimately choose to compost.
+You may attend any orientation, at whatever time most convenient for you – regardless of where you ultimately choose to compost.
 You will then receive a link to sign the new member agreement in your email.

 Q: What’s in the member agreement?

 You may view the whole membership agreement here: Lancaster Composting Co-Op Member Agreement.

 Q: How do I access the bin at my site?

 Each bin is secured with a combination lock.
 After attending your new member orientation (and signing the membership agreement) you will receive the lock code via email.

 Q: How do I prepare my food scraps for composting (and use the bin)?